What's The Inspiration?

-I laid the dry cleaning flat in the trunk then got behind the wheel.
+I laid the dry cleaning I’d just picked up flat in the trunk then got behind the wheel.
 Stone’s Parking Garage; Burnstone’s largest and most popular parking garage is strategically situated between uptown and downtown.
 Uptown is the nicer of the two districts.
 It’s filled with a mall, a few large box stores, the town hospital, nicer schools, a newer police station, and so much more.
 Uptown is where the tourists all stay.
 On the other end is downtown.
 This district is a little shadier with its clubs, bars, and small locally run shops.
-It also has the first and most over worked police station where I proudly work.
+It also has the first police station this town has seen where I proudly work.

 “The victim is female, unfortunately we found no identification on her.
 There aren’t any witnesses, but we are trying to fill in the gaps by contacting everyone who has parked on this level in the past 24 hours,” he flipped through his note pad.
 “I’m trying to track down the manager of this parking garage.
 Maybe we can get lucky and catch the killer on the CCTVs.”

 “Nothing obvious.
 If there’s anything forensics will find it,” he glanced toward the body frowning.
 “She looks so young.”

 “I have to go.
 If you need anything Detective let me know.”